 We caught a free shuttle bus at the airport – which runs about every fifteen minutes – to SADcars, where we picked up our VW Golf-sized vehicle.

-Although the car was fine for the most part, a larger car would’ve been better for some of the rougher terrain and for the longer car rides.
-It was a snug fit for the four of us plus our luggage, backpacks and groceries.
+Although the car was fine for the most part, a larger, 4WD vehicle would’ve been better for some of the rough terrain and longer car rides.
+It was a snug fit for the four of us with our luggage, backpacks and groceries.
+I wish we would’ve known this beforehand, as well as some of these other great tips for renting a car in Iceland.

 Note: the Keflavik SADcars office is open 24/7 – perfect for any flight arrival time.